ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 On the most basic level, Ansible automation performs tasks.
 Those tasks execute modules, which usually work on the corresponding targets, like an API endpoint of a special device or program.

-Ansible comes along with a lot of modules included.
-But as time of writing Ansible does not ship QRadar modules out of the box.
+Ansible comes with a lot of modules included, but as of the time of writing, Ansible does not ship QRadar modules out of the box.
 Instead, those modules are provided as [Ansible collections](https://docs.ansible.com/ansible/devel/dev_guide/collections_tech_preview.html):

 > *Collections are a distribution format for Ansible content.
 They can be used to package and distribute playbooks, roles, modules, and plugins.
 You can publish and use collections through Ansible Galaxy.*